-280 CALMAG values for all measured samples range from a low of 2 to a high of 70.
-Lowest values are either samples that were not identified as B-horizons or likely immature soils which yield values inapplicable to range in calibration (CALMAG less than ~35; Supplementary Table S4).
-If only B-horizon samples applicable to the range in the Nordt and Driese (2010) calibration are considered, maximum variability in CALMAG is ± 12 (Table 3; Supplementary Table S4).
-This translates to MAP variability of ± 270 mm/yr over the interval, with mean MAP of 641 mm/yr (i.e., mean CALMAG of 47.5) for paleosols in which clumped isotopes were also measured (Table 3; Fig. 5).
+CALMAG values for all measured samples range from a low of 2 to a high of 70.
+Lowest values are either samples that were not identified as B horizons or likely immature soils which yield values inapplicable to range in calibration (CAL-MAG less than ~ 35; Table S4).
+If only B-horizon samples applicable to the range in the Nordt and Driese (2010) calibration are considered, the maximum variability in CAL-MAG is \pm 12 (Tables 3 and S4).
+This translates to MAP variability of \pm 270 mm yr-1 over the interval, with mean MAP